ekromhout/midPointComplexDemoKubernetes.old/grouper-midpoint/README.md

 All files needed to build and compose these containers are in `mp-gr` directory.

-TODO ...

 TODO:
  - Grouper -> midPoint via MQ
- - groups for courses are not created automatically on first import (why?)
+ - performance of initial import from courses (500ms per user)
  - fix hardcoded password for grouper loader LDAP